sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ## Environment Setup

-### Create Project Folder
+### Create Sigma Project Folder

-Create a new folder on your local computer called `rest_api_recipes`.
+Create a new folder on your local computer called `Sigma_QuickStart_Public_Repo`.
 It does not matter where, as long as you can navigate to it easily.

 ### Source Code Editor - VSCode